Frequently Asked QuestionsYou've Got Questions, We've Got Answers

 “the federal government or any federal department or agency, this state, another state or any state department or agency, a county, county board of education, county superintendent of schools, city, public corporation, public district, or regional transportation commission of the State of California or another state, a federally recognized Indian tribe, or any joint powers authority formed pursuant to this article [Article 1 of the Joint Exercise of Powers Act] by any of these agencies,” (Section 6500), and “a nonprofit corporation whose membership is confined to public agencies or public officials” (Section 6509.7).

 How does an agency initiate participation in CalTRUST?

 Legislation enacted in 2004 (AB 969 – Chapter 470, Statutes of 2004) simplified participation in CalTRUST.
 AB 969 authorizes local agencies to directly invest in shares issued by JPA pooled investment programs.
 As a result, agencies interested in investing through the CalTRUST Program no longer need to adopt a resolution to formally become a member of the CalTRUST Joint Powers Authority.

 Opening an account in the CalTRUST program is quite simple; just carefully read the Information Statement, the Joint Powers Agreement, the CalTRUST Investment Policy, and complete the Participant Registration Form & Agreement.

 What fund/account options does CalTRUST offer?

-CalTRUST offers five fund options – Liquidity Fund, Short-Term Fund, Medium-Term Fund, ESG Money Market Fund, and Government Money Market Fund.
+CalTRUST offers three fund options – Liquidity Fund, Short-Term Fund, and Medium-Term Fund.
 Participants can select account options that match their investment time horizon and cash flow needs; and easily reallocate among accounts as circumstances warrant.